aayushklyn-maker/movie-recommender-system/README.md

-Yes.
-The video is CampusX’s **Movie Recommendation System** project, based on a content-based recommendation approach using movie metadata such as genres, cast, and crew. ([GitHub][1])

-Here’s a polished README you can directly put into `README.md`.
-I’ve kept it **GitHub-project appropriate**, rather than making it look like a course assignment.

 # 🎬 Movie Recommendation System

 A **content-based movie recommendation system** built using Python and Machine Learning.
 The system recommends movies that are similar to a movie selected by the user based on features such as **genres, keywords, cast, and crew**.

-> This project was built as part of my learning journey in Machine Learning and Recommendation Systems, following the CampusX Movie Recommendation System project.
+> This project was built as part of my learning journey in Machine Learning and Recommendation Systems.

 ---